rrickgauer/rymysql/README.md

 ### Select Commands

-To select a single record, use the `pymysql.commands.select` routine:
+To select a single record, use the `rymysql.commands.select` routine:

 ```py
 sql = '''